YEESH421/GroupmeBot/README.md

 # GroupmeBot
-A groupme bot that gives inspirational quotes
+A groupme bot that gives inspirational quotes, hosted on heroku